Disinhibited social engagement disorder: Epidemiology

-The exact prevalence is unknown.
-In high-risk individuals, the prevalence rate is 20%.
+A study of 381 Norwegian adolescents living in residential foster care found that 8% of the trial participants exhibited behavioral symptoms consistent with DSED.
+While the disorder's exact prevalence within the general population is unknown, it may be as high as 20% in "high-risk" individuals.

 History

-Disinhibited Social Engagement Disorder (DSM-5 313.89 (F94.2)) is the 2013 Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) name formerly listed as a sub-type of reactive attachment disorder (RAD) called disinhibited attachment disorder (DAD).
+Disinhibited Social Engagement Disorder, listed as DSM-5 313.89 (F94.2) in the 2013 Diagnostic and Statistical Manual of Mental Disorders, was formerly listed as a sub-type of reactive attachment disorder (RAD) called disinhibited attachment disorder (DAD).

-According to the American Psychiatric Association, "...Disinhibited Social Engagement Disorder more closely resembles ADHD; it may occur in children who do not necessarily lack attachments and may have established or even secure attachments.
+According to the American Psychiatric Association, "Disinhibited Social Engagement Disorder more closely resembles ADHD; it may occur in children who do not necessarily lack attachments and may have established or even secure attachments.
 The two disorders differ in other important ways, including correlates, course, and response to intervention, and for these reasons are considered separate disorders."

 Research

-In a study aiming to show that reactive attachment disorder and DSED were separate concepts, a sample of school aged foster children were tested and their foster parents, and social workers completed questionnaires to better understand the children and to pinpoint signs of DSED.
-The results of the study provided evidence that DSED is indeed its own separate dimension of psychology.
+In a 2016 study conducted by clinical psychologist Stine Lehmann of the University of Bergen, a sample of school-aged foster children were tested and their foster parents and social workers completed a series of questionnaires, with the goal of better understanding the children and pinpointing signs of DSED.
+The results of the study provided evidence that DSED was its own separate dimension of psychology.